RyanHunter-DV/rsim/doc/NodeCommands.md

 - addressSpace, specify addressable space of the component as a master, usually used by ENV component to config ENV or UVC.
 - model, specify views, ports and modelParameters for a parameter.

+## bus
+reference a pre-defined bus interface. format `bus <refname> [**options]`
+- the reference name is from abstraction definition name.
+- options:
+	- 'as' => 'name': specify the interface instance name for current component
+## wire
+specify a wire typed single port. format `wire <name> <direction> <rsb> <lsb> [**options]`
+- name is the port name
+- direction will be one of :in/:out/:inout
+- rsb, lsb
+## fileSet
+define a fileSet available in current component, may be referenced by different view. the specified file maybe not the standard hdl file, so if the file specified as into filelist, then tool need to record its target hdl filename and store to filelist.
+#TODO how to specify a corresponding target hdl file and into filelist?
+this may achieve in finalize step from build, once all are finalized, then the chosen view's fileSet's target file path shall be recorded

 #TODO
 # design
 ## instance